tony-twotimes/Nmap-/README.md

 Step 2: Enumerate Services

-*There is an HTTP service running on port 80 that we can enumberate*
+*There is an HTTP service running on port 80 that we can enumerate*

 ### <img width="757" height="226" alt="image" src="https://github.com/user-attachments/assets/d19eb017-aaaa-4f8b-8105-77655c842a84" />